 Please check out our Medicare Advantage FAQ pages to learn more about how a Medicare Advantage plan could help you lower costs.

 “Medigap” is the nickname for Medicare Supplement plans.
 These standardized plans are specifically tailored to cover the most expensive gaps in Original Medicare coverage in Indiana.
 Each of these plans is designated with a letter so that you know what benefits you’re getting.

 The more benefits you purchase, your monthly premiums will be more expensive.
 That’s why plans like Plan C are so expensive for beneficiaries in Indianapolis.
 But there are less costly alternatives.

 High-deductible plans like Plan HDF offer low monthly premiums and comprehensive coverage.
 But you will have to pay more out-of-pocket to meet the higher deductible.
 Once you complete it, your insurance company will cover more costs.

 Plan N is also a popular choice for the average beneficiary.
 You get comprehensive coverage for a moderate monthly premium.
 And your monthly payments cost less because you pay a little more in copays.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 We’ve got lots of extra information on our Medigap FAQ pages if you want to learn more about how they work.

-Medicare Advantage plans and Medicare Part D plans are the only plans which cover prescription drugs in Indiana.
+Medicare Advantage and Medicare Part D plans are the only plans covering prescription drugs in Indiana.
 Original Medicare does not, nor do any of the Medigap plans.

 So if you want to get the cheapest drugs at the most affordable prices, start with Aetna.
 The monthly premium plus annual deductible is less than $562 per year.
-After that, you get your drugs for pennies on the dollar until you hit the donut hole.
+Afterward, you get your drugs for pennies on the dollar until you hit the donut hole.

 The next cheapest plan would be Wellcare.
 Your upfront annual costs are around $635.
 Then once you hit your deductible, you get lower drug prices.

-Don’t assume Unitedhealthcare is the least cheap plan just because of the high premium.
+Don’t assume UnitedHealthcare is the least cheap plan because of the high premium.
 The lower deductible makes it more affordable than Clear Spring or Humana.

 We encourage you to visit our Part D FAQ pages to learn more about everything related to your prescription drug needs.